Crime in Baltimore: Location

 Homicides in Baltimore are heavily concentrated within a small number of high-poverty neighborhoods.
-According to a Baltimore Sun investigation, around 80% of the city's gun homicides are committed in 25% of the city's neighborhoods.
-For the past few years, the rate of lethal shootings has been increasing in Baltimore and at least 10 other cities, such as Washington, D.C.; Chicago; and Milwaukee.
-In 2016, the Coldstream Homestead Montebello neighborhood in Northeast Baltimore was the city's most lethal neighborhood, with an average of one out of every two shootings being fatal; the citywide average is one in three.
+According to a 2016 Baltimore Sun investigation, around 80% of the city's gun homicides are committed in 25% of the city's neighborhoods.
+For the past few years, the rate of lethal shootings has been increasing in Baltimore and at least 10 other cities, such as Washington, D.C., Chicago, and Milwaukee.
+In 2016, the Coldstream Homestead Montebello neighborhood in Northeast Baltimore was Baltimore's most lethal neighborhood, with an average of one out of every two shootings being fatal.
+The citywide average is one in three.

 Gang-related crimes are usually clustered in drug territories and mostly affect people involved in drug dealing, particularly narcotics and rival gangs.

 Sandtown-Winchester, Baltimore, is one of West Baltimore's most blighted and problematic communities.
 In the second half of the 20th century, Sandtown experienced economic depression, housing abandonment, crime, and the effects of the Baltimore riot of 1968.
-Sandtown-Winchester was also the home of Freddie Gray and the scene of his arrest.
+Sandtown-Winchester was the home of Freddie Gray and the scene of his arrest.
 Following his death, the area was hard hit by riots, including the looting and burning of a CVS drug store off the north-east corner of Sandtown-Winchester at the intersection of Pennsylvania and W. North Avenue.

-Though the area was once considered middle-class, Berea has in the last century experienced economic depression, housing abandonment, crime, and the effects of the Baltimore riot of 1968.
+The area was once considered middle-class.
 Its residents are largely lower-income African Americans.
 The neighborhood served as a filming location for the Baltimore-based HBO television drama, The Wire.